The Heart Of Our Story

 Here’s An Oboe, Learn To Play It

-Not very long after, Charlie rented a room on West 48th Street from Linx and Long, a venerable woodwind music store, and started selling whatever instruments he could buy and fix up.
-Since half the musicians in New York knew and loved him, his shop quickly became the place for premier players to hang out.
-Hordes of younger musicians who emulated those players followed soon after.
+Not long after, Charlie rented a small space on West 48th Street from Linx and Long, a well-established woodwind music store.
+He began selling whatever instruments he could buy and fix.
+Known and loved by half the musicians in New York, his shop quickly became a hub for premier players.
+Soon, hordes of younger musicians, who emulated these greats, followed.

-Among those younger players were some of the giants of today.
-One story that I’ve heard a dozen people repeat (including the player himself) concerns a then-young musician who was trying to break into the music scene on clarinet but wanted to double on oboe and had no money to buy one.
-He was casually talking about this with Charlie, expecting only a sympathetic ear.
-What he got was a brand new Ponte brand oboe which Charlie had just completed and gave him on the spot.
-“When you make your first money with this oboe”, Charlie said, “then you think about paying for it, till then – practice.”
-The player was Phil Bodner.
-They became life-long friends and Phil was one of the finest doublers ever to play in New York.
-Look for his credits everywhere from Sinatra to Steely Dan including notable jazz gigs with Benny Goodman (1955), the Gil Evans Orchestra with Miles Davis (1958), Oliver Nelson (1962), J.J.
-Johnson (1965-68), and Bill Evans (1974).
+Among those younger musicians were some who would become giants in the music world.
+One often-repeated story, confirmed by the player himself, involves a young musician who was trying to break into the scene on clarinet but wanted to double on oboe.
+Lacking the funds to buy one, he casually mentioned this to Charlie, expecting only sympathy.
+Instead, Charlie handed him a brand-new Ponte brand oboe, saying, “When you make your first money with this oboe, then you think about paying for it.
+Till then—practice.”
+That young musician was Phil Bodner, who became one of the finest doublers ever to play in New York.
+Bodner’s credits include performances with everyone from Sinatra to Steely Dan, as well as notable jazz gigs with Benny Goodman, the Gil Evans Orchestra with Miles Davis, Oliver Nelson, J.J.
+Johnson, and Bill Evans.
+They became lifelong friends.

 The Clarinet Virtuosity of Phil Bodner: Once More With Feeling! – arbors-records inc